2009–10 Sydney FC season: Pre-season

 After a disappointing 2008–09 season, Sydney FC went straight into action, sacking coach John Kosmina.
 A week later, Czech coach Vítězslav Lavička was signed as Sydney's fifth manager in as many seasons.

 Sydney had a friendly match in China, with new sister club Shanghai Shenhua.
 Sydney FC lost the match 2–1, with their goal coming from striker Alex Brosque, who scored halfway through the second half to level the scores at 1–1.
 John Aloisi, who had a poor last season, showed he had hit form, but being very unlucky to have two goals disallowed during the first half.
 It was the first game for former Sydney and Socceroo Tony Popovic as caretaker coach.

-On 3 April, it was confirmed that new coach Lavicka had signed his first player, former Slovakian International Karol Kisel, who had played under Viteslav when he coached AC Sparta Prague.
+On 3 April, it was confirmed that new coach Lavička had signed his first player, former Slovak international Karol Kisel, who had played under Lavička when he coached AC Sparta Prague.

 Sydney was thrown into scandal involving new signing Sebastian Ryall, who was charged with the sexual assault of a 13-year-old girl, while he was playing with Melbourne Victory.
 He was stood down by the Football Federation Australia (FFA) from the Sydney FC, and national team until 3 September.
 These charges were later dropped.